chen-bioinfo/iEnhancer-ELM_22/README.md

 📋 iEnhancer-ELM: Learning Explainable Contextual Information to Improve Enhancer Identification using Enhancer Language Models

 ## Abstract
-&nbsp;&nbsp;&nbsp;&nbsp; Enhancers are important cis-regulatory elements that regulate a wide range of biological functions and enhance the transcription of target genes.
-In order to efficiently identify enhancers, many state-of-the-art computational methods have been proposed.
-One of challenges for computational methods is learning effective long-distance contextual features.
-Recently, several works took the biological sequences as natural sentences and employed the language model techniques from natural language processing to capture the long-distance contextual information.

 &nbsp;&nbsp;&nbsp;&nbsp; In this paper, we propose an enhancer language model **(iEnhancer-ELM)** for enhancer identification by incorporating a pre-trained BERT-based DNA model. iEnhancer-ELM treats enhancer sequences as natural sentences that are composed of k-mer nucleic acids to extract informative biological features from raw enhancer sequences.
 Benefiting from the complementary information in various k-mer (k=3,4,5,6) tokens, we ensemble four iEnhancer-ELM models for improving enhancer identification.
 The experimental results show that our model achieve an accuracy of **83.00%**, outperforming competing state-of-the-art methods.
 Moreover, **40%** of motifs found by iEnhancer-ELM can exhibit statistical and biological significance, demonstrating our model is explainable and has a potential ability to reveal the biological mechanism.

 ## Contribution